matiashl27/3_Levels_Stage/3-level-station.md

 # 3-Level microscopy stage

-This is the standard research version of the strobe-enhanced microscopy stage.
-It is a fully functioning laboratory-grade microscope for imaging fast-moving objects.

 ![](images/3-level-station.jpg)

 Before you start building the station, you will need to source all the components listed in our [bill of materials]{BOM}, which is given on the next page.

 ## Instructions

 These instructions will take you through how to assemble the 3-level version of the stage.
-There is also a [2-level version](https://librehub.github.io/2_Levels_Stage/) for education or other applications.
+For more designs, go to [Customisation and accessories](variants_accesories.md).

 The assembly is described in several steps: